huansouza/Einstein_QED_2loops/README.md

 Files:

-Einstein_QED.zip and Einstein_Scalar_QED.zip contain the FeynArts model files.
-These files have to be put inside the “Model” folder of your FeynArts installation.
+Models.tar.gz contains the FeynArts models files.
+These files have to be put inside the FeynCalc/FeynArts/Models folder of your FeynCalc installation.

 QED_coupled_to_linearized_gravity.nb is the Mathematica notebook where calculations are done.